vantienvnn/php-team-workflow/GIT.md

 Git process workflow
 =====================

-Please following our team GIT requirement conventions:
+Please following our GIT convention requirement:

 - Fork project repository to your GitHub account and please make sure you don't working on project repository.
 - Create one branch from test branch for each your task on JIRA